TGrannen/dotnet-samples/FeatureFlags/README.md

 * [Azure App Configuration](https://azure.microsoft.com/en-us/services/app-configuration/#overview) Feature Management
   integration

+## Open Feature Example

+[OpenFeature](https://openfeature.dev/) is an open specification that provides a vendor-agnostic, community-driven API for feature flagging that works with your favorite feature flag management tool or in-house solution.
+OpenFeature is designed to work with any feature flag management tool or in-house solution.
+This enables you to switch between platforms or consolidate multiple platforms much more easily. feature flags.
+They provide a .NET SDK ([Docs](https://openfeature.dev/docs/reference/technologies/server/dotnet)) that is used in the example project within this repo.

 ## LaunchDarkly Example & Library

 [LaunchDarkly](https://launchdarkly.com) is a feature management platform that allows software development teams to